 Articles on Ruby Support 4 months ago The Ruby language metrics feature, currently in private beta, adds Ruby-specific time series metrics to Application Metrics to provide additional insights into memory health.
-1 year ago How to modify Ruby and Rails apps to use a non-Postgres default database.
-This article explains how to configure Bundler.
-Information about the version of Bundler that will be used with your Ruby application.
+1 year ago Sometimes a Ruby app generates a segfault - usually caused by an extension.
+This article illustrates the typical causes, and how to find the faulty gem.
+How to modify Ruby and Rails apps to use a non-Postgres default database.
 2 years ago Don't use the Asset Sync gem.
 Instead, use a CDN.
 Ruby applications should gracefully shut down when a dyno shuts down, or is restarted.
 Sensitive operations should be wrapped in an `ensure` clause, though care must be taken to have this clause terminate.
 A step-by-step guide for deploying your first Ruby app (using Microsoft Windows) and mastering the basics of Heroku 3 years ago A step-by-step guide for deploying your first Ruby app and mastering the basics of Heroku Why not to run WEBrick in production, and how to run a production web server instead.
-Using, debugging and troubleshooting the Rails 4 asset pipeline on Heroku.
 4 years ago How to handle Windows-specific gems and the handling of Gemfile.lock on Heroku when deploying Ruby applications.
 A tutorial showing how to build and deploy a Ruby Sinatra application application that uses a WebSocket.
-Configuring database connections in the Active Record connection pool for apps running with a multi-threaded or multi-process web server.
-5 years ago Quickly deploy static sites on Heroku using Ruby and Rack.
+5 years ago Configuring database connections in the Active Record connection pool for apps running with a multi-threaded or multi-process web server.
+Quickly deploy static sites on Heroku using Ruby and Rack.
 Upload and process image files to S3 in Ruby using the Paperclip library.
 Specifying a particular version of Ruby via your app's Gemfile.
+6 years ago Reference documentation describing the support for Ruby on Heroku's Cedar stack.
 Run rake commands on Heroku with `heroku run rake`.
-Ruby gems are managed on Heroku with Bundler.
+Develop a native mobile iOS application that integrates with a Sinatra-backed API on the Heroku Cedar stack.
 Config.ru settings for deploying Rack-based apps, such as Sinatra, Camping and Ramaze, to Heroku.
 A PDF storage, search and retrieval application in Ruby that lets users upload and process PDFs (stored in Amazon S3), using a background worker.
-Bundler is the default gem manager for Rails 3, though it can be used with any Ruby project.
-It's the recommended way to manage your gems on Heroku.